* Socialist president had been unseen publicly since Nov. 15

 By Diego Ore and Marianna Parraga

 “I‘m happy and enthused to be back again,” Chavez said after flying in overnight to the delight of supporters.

-"So, where’s the party?”
+“So, where’s the party?”
 Chavez joked, in festive mood as he chatted with ministers after walking unaided down the steps from his plane at the international airport outside Caracas.